AnaBudin/esp32-mecanum-robot-car/README.md

 # Omnidirectional Robot Car - ESP32
 ### Overview
-A final-year group project created for a regional robotics competition
+A final-year group project created for a regional robotics competition.